lazarow/maxmodels/README.md

 # maxmodels

-A non-native solver for Answer Set Programming.
+A non-native solver for [Answer Set Programming](https://en.wikipedia.org/wiki/Answer_set_programming).
+It reads a logic program, i.e. a set of logical rules, and computes the corresponding an answer set.

 ## Description

-The solver uses the translation of a logic program into MaxSAT's clauses in order to speed up the optimization compared with the state-of-the-art solvers like Clingo or DLV.
+The solver uses the translation of a logic program into MaxSAT's clauses in order to speed up the optimization.
 It uses Gringo as a grounder.

 ## Getting Started